amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 ![]({{"/images/water/getwater-lk.png"|absolute_url}})

-Below we share a just few of the manny places to refill, and things we learn along the way about water in Sri Lanka.
+Below we share a just few of the many places to refill, and things we learn along the way about water in Sri Lanka.

 ### Arugambay